xbmc/repo-scripts/service.libraryautoupdate/README.txt

 Startup Delay - if an update should run on startup (dependant on the time the last update has ran) this will delay it from running for a few minutes to allow other XBMC process to function.
-Show Notifications - shows notifications when the updater will run again Run During Playback - should the addon run when you are playing media
+Show Notifications - shows notifications when the updater will run again Run During Playback - should the addon run when you are playing media Only run when idle - restricts the scanning process to when the screensaver is active

 Update video - updates video library update music - updates music library